July 16 - 20, 2023

 with Green University instructors and friends | Hells Canyon, Idaho / Oregon

 The Wild Fruits Rendezvous is an opportunity to stuff the belly and stock the cellar with delicious feral apricots, plums, blackberries, and mulberries.
-This is not a class, but rather a time to come together, collect wild foods, and process them to enjoy throughout the coming year.
-Bring along some portable canning equipment to cook jams, jellies, and canned fruits for the cellar.
-Inspired by adventures during a past Botany and Foraging Intensive, we are returning to camp, cook, canoe, and feast!
+This is vacation time away from Green University® LLC.
+It is not a class, so we do not charge fees, nor does anyone get paid.
+It is a time for friends and family to come together, collect wild foods, and process them to enjoy throughout the coming year.
+Bring along your own portable canning equipment to cook jams, jellies, and canned fruits for the cellar.

-The Wild Fruits Rendezvous is a small gathering, open to friends and family members and Green University students.
-Others wishing to participate, please send us a note to share a little about yourself, and what skills, knowledge, experience, or equipment you can contribute to the tribal experience.
+Green University LLC neither organizes nor leads the Wild Fruits Rendezvous, and the informal gathering typically happens whether we show up or not.
+This event is a open to friends, family and Green University Immersion Program students and alumni.
+Others wishing to join us, please send us a note to share a little about yourself, and what skills, knowledge, experience, or equipment you can contribute to the tribe.

 See our full schedule!